blischalk/blischalk-jekyll/_posts/2023-04-29-zero-downatime-api-shared-secret-rotation.md

 {% endhighlight %}

-And lastly we'll update the code so that when a client authenticates the api first tries to authenticate against the secret the app acquired at boot.
+And lastly we'll update the code so that when a client authenticates, the api first tries to authenticate against the secret the app acquired at boot.
 If that fails, the app will use the `refresh` method on the `Secrets` object to update the secrets from Parameter Store and then attempt the comparison again: